MontiCore/monticore/docs/Languages.md

 ### [MontiCore Grammar](https://git.rwth-aachen.de/monticore/monticore/blob/dev/monticore-generator) (MontiCore Stable)
-* Author: MB
+* Caretaker: MB
-* Language for MontiCore Grammars
+* Language for MontiCore Grammars itself.
+It can be understood as *meta language*, but also used as ordinary language.
-* A MontiCore grammar defines the concrete and the abstract syntax of a language.
+* Its main use currently: A MontiCore grammar defines the **concrete syntax** and the **abstract syntax** of a textual language.
-* Examples: All languages on this page are examples of MontiCore grammars.
+  Examples: All languages on this page are defined using MontiCore grammars.
+* XXX

 ### [JSON](https://git.rwth-aachen.de/monticore/languages/json) (Beta: In Stabilization)
-* Author: NJ
+* Caretaker: NJ
 * MontiCore language for parsing JSON artifacts.
 <!-- Status: TODO: Teaser Erstellen -->

 ### [MontiArc](https://git.rwth-aachen.de/monticore/montiarc/core) (Beta: In Stabilization)
-* Author: DS
+* Caretaker: DS
 * MontiArc is an architecture and behavior modeling language and framework that provides an integrated, platform independent structure and behavior modeling language with an extensible code generation framework.